-Next gear review for trip prep: duffel bags & packing cubes!
+Next gear review: duffel bags & packing cubes!

 Just as your foul weather gear selection is important, so is the bag that you use to transport everything.
 When I was living on a boat in Georgian Bay I used to drag around a hockey bag of all my things.
 Ridiculous!
 It was huge, impractical and way too bulky and awkward for me.